Understanding Creativity

 Situations Best Suited for Divergent Thinking

 Divergent thinking is particularly useful in situations that require creative problem-solving or the generation of new ideas.
-This could include brainstorming sessions, product development, marketing strategies, or any scenario where innovation and creativity are valued.
+This could include:

 In the professional sphere, divergent thinking is often celebrated in roles and industries that value innovation and creativity, such as marketing, design, entrepreneurship, and research.
 However, it’s important to note that divergent thinking is valuable in any field or role, as it fosters adaptability, problem-solving, and the ability to devise innovative solutions.